anyproto/ansible-anysync/roles/any_sync_filenode/README.md

-Role for deploying an any-sync-filenode
+Role for deploying an [any-sync-filenode](https://github.com/anyproto/any-sync-filenode).